webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

+= 2013 WebPlatform Docs infrastructure usage and future state =

+== Introduction ==

+[http://webplatform.org/ WebPlatform Docs] is now closing to a year of life.
+The goal of this document is to describe the current health of the system and how we can make it better.

+As [http://blog.webplatform.org/2012/10/building-web-platforms-infrastructure/ Ryan described in the lauch post], we can see a year later that the structure is handling fairly well the load.

+But as anything, we also learned that we have to improve the system to make it more stable.
+Since the last year was mostly focussing on the content than the infrastructure, things at some spots were left behind and made the system in a need for a good maintenance.

+This is why [http://blog.webplatform.org/2013/08/hi-my-name-s-renoir-ill-be-your-devops-for-the-web-platform/ I have been hired]: To make the system stable, and maintain it.
+Therefore, this document is my first steup to document and describe the state of the system and what is to come.

 == 1.
 Executive Summary ==

 === 1.1.
 Usage comparison table ===

+{| class="mw-datatable os-suggest-results filehistory"
+|+VMs usage comparsion
+|-
+|Current
+|Future
+|-
+|production:
+* A
+* B
+|production:
+* C
+* D
+temporary:
+* Z
+* Maybe E
+|}

-NOTE: In Temporary environment, numbers may vary, we might want to always have a temporary environment running for common (non-local) development purposes.
+''Note'': In Temporary environment, numbers may vary, we might want to always have a temporary environment running for common (non-local) development purposes.

 === 1.2.
 Some facts about the current environment ===
 * Fastly is reporting 3.4 Million requests for the month of August 2013;
 * Some VMs are used for development and should be removed or migrated to an isolated environment, see 3.1.
 Type of deployment;
 * No other environment than production (it has to change); The development work made in the production environment and might affect it;